AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-skip-peer-links-on-prem.md

     http://<server name>:<port>/system/console/configMgr
     ```

-1. Search for and click on the **com.adobe.fmdita.xmleditor.config.XmlEditorConfig** bundle.
+1. Search for and select the **com.adobe.fmdita.xmleditor.config.XmlEditorConfig** bundle.

 1. Enable the setting **Skip peer links for Baseline V1**.
 By default this setting is diabled.